lamps-wg/dilithium-certificates/draft-ietf-lamps-dilithium-certificates.md

 {{example-bad}} includes some examples of inconsistent seeds and expanded private keys.

-## Rationale for disallowing HashML-DSA {#sec-disallow-hash}
+## Rationale for Disallowing HashML-DSA {#sec-disallow-hash}

-The HashML-DSA mode defined in Section 5.4 of {{FIPS204}} MUST NOT be used; in other words, public keys identified by `id-hash-ml-dsa-44-with-sha512`, `id-hash-ml-dsa-65-with-sha512`, and `id-hash-ml-dsa-87-with-sha512` MUST NOT be in X.509 certificates used for CRLs, OCSP, certificate issuance and related PKIX protocols.
+The HashML-DSA mode defined in Section 5.4 of {{FIPS204}} MUST NOT be used; in other words, public keys identified by `id-hash-ml-dsa-44-with-sha512`, `id-hash-ml-dsa-65-with-sha512`, and `id-hash-ml-dsa-87-with-sha512` MUST NOT be in X.509 certificates used for CRLs, OCSP, certificate issuance, and related PKIX protocols.
 This restriction is primarily to increase interoperability.

 ML-DSA and HashML-DSA are incompatible algorithms that require